 There are things you can do to help reduce the risk;

 If you have been told you have gestational diabetes you may be feeling a little anxious.
 Instead of worrying, try and focus on managing it.

 Gestational diabetes is treatable and can be managed with some simple lifestyle changes;

 Try and stay calm and remind yourself that it is treatable.
 Your health care team is ready to provide support for you and help you make healthy lifestyle choices that could last a lifetime.

 Some women can feel worried and anxious when they’re pregnant.
 Finding out you have gestational diabetes might make these feelings worse.

 If you’re feeling anxious, talk to your care team and ask for support.
 This support might come from healthcare professionals, voluntary organisations or other services.
-You can find out more on what local support services are available *here*.

 If you feel worried and would like more advice you can speak to your midwife, doctor or you can contact the Healthy Child Programme by calling Just One Number on 0300 300 0123 or texting Parentline on 07520 631590.
 Our opening hours are 8am-6pm Monday-Friday (excluding bank holidays) and 9am-1pm on Saturdays.